 The assessment of causality is to be determined by an investigator who is a qualified healthcare professional according to his/her best clinical judgment.
-Use the following criteria as guidance (not all criteria must be present to be indicative of causality to a Sponsor's product): There is evidence of exposure to the Sponsor's product; the temporal sequence of the AE onset relative to the administration of the Sponsor's product is reasonable; the AE is more likely explained by the Sponsor's product than by another cause.
+The following criteria should be used as guidance (not all criteria must be present to be indicative of causality to a Sponsor's product): There is evidence of exposure to the Sponsor's product; the temporal sequence of the AE onset relative to the administration of the Sponsor's product is reasonable; the AE is more likely explained by the Sponsor's product than by another cause.